Keyboard shortcuts

 Default Keybindings

-The defaults use vim-style spatial navigation (H=left, J=down, K=up, L=right):
+The defaults use vim-style spatial navigation (H=left, J=down, K=up, L=right).
+For a printable one-page reference, see the Cheatsheet.

 ShortcutAction